TritonDataCenter/manta/docs/operator-guide/maintenance.md

 node `statvfs` data, keep a local cache and periodically refresh it, and select storage nodes for object write requests.

 Storinfo is an optional service which is separate from webapi.
-To use it as opposed to the local picker function, set the `WEBAPI_USE_PICKER` SAPI variable to `false` under the "webapi" service:
+If storinfo is not deployed (because rebalancer and buckets API components are not in use), you should configure webapi to use the local picker function by setting the `WEBAPI_USE_PICKER` SAPI variable to `true` under the "webapi" service:

     $ sdc-sapi /services/$(sdc-sapi /services?name=webapi | json -Ha uuid) \
-        -X PUT -d '{"action": "update", "metadata": {"WEBAPI_USE_PICKER": false}}'
+        -X PUT -d '{"action": "update", "metadata": {"WEBAPI_USE_PICKER": true}}'

-If storinfo is not deployed (because rebalancer or buckets API components are not in use), the SAPI variable should still be configured and set to `true`.

 # Debugging: general tasks